Hotmoka/hotmoka/README.md

 Instances of `ExternallyOwnedAccount`s hold their public key in their private `publicKey` field, that cannot be accessed programmatically.
 That key is used to verify the signature of the transactions having that account as caller.
-As we will se later, there is a default signature algorithms for transactions and that is what `ExternallyOwnedAccount`s use.
+As we will see later, there is a default signature algorithms for transactions and that is what `ExternallyOwnedAccount`s use.
 However, it is possible to require a specific signature algorithm, that overrides the default for the node.
 For that, it is enough to instantiate classes `ExternallyOwnedAccountSHA256DSA`,